juntyr/compression-safeguards/docs/index.md

 Robert Underwood is funded by the National Science Foundation (NSF) CSSI "FZ" project with Grant #2311875.

+Clément Bouvier was funded by the European Union's Destination Earth Initiative and the Research Council of Finland (grant nos.
+338615 and 337549).

 Milan Klöwer acknowledges funding from Schmidt Sciences.